gchq/sleeper/docs/getting-started.md

 ## Environment setup

 You'll need to prepare your AWS account to deploy Sleeper into.
 See [environment setup](deployment/environment-setup.md) for how to do this.
+This includes bootstrapping the CDK, configuring or creating a VPC with endpoints for relevant AWS services, and creating an EC2 instance to avoid lengthy uploads of large jar files and Docker images from outside AWS.
+The setup documentation includes tools to automate most of this.

 For the rest of this guide we'll assume you're working in an EC2 instance in an AWS account that's configured appropriately.

 ## Dependencies